ashkjatav/what-s-cooking/README.md

-The present work utilizes state-of-the-art text mining and machine learning algorithms to predict the category of cuisine (e.g. Mexican, Italian, Indian etc.) for a given recipe, whose ingredients are input to the model.
-The model is trained on a large dataset that contains the list of ingredients for several recipes belonging to different cuisine categories, and performs the cuisine category classification based on this learning.
+The present work utilizes state-of-the-art text mining and machine learning algorithms to predict the category of cuisine (e.g. Mexican, Italian, Indian,france etc.) for a given recipe, whose ingredients are input to the model.
+The model is trained on a large dataset that contains the list of ingredients for several recipes belonging to different cuisine categories, and performs the cuisine category classification based on this learning.indian recipes is also very special and full of herbs and qualities.

 Objectives & Need